Funding opportunity

 Diverse career paths mean that no standardised eligibility criteria will be set.
 However, the time dedicated to the fellowship must be hosted by an eligible organisation within the UK for the duration of the fellowship.

-The fellowship can be held by applicants with a joint position between an eligible organisation and another sector.
-However, the eligible organisation must function as host organisation for the fellowship and the Turing AI Pioneer Interdisciplinary Fellowships should be the applicant’s main identity.
+You can hold the fellowship with a joint position between an eligible organisation and another sector.
+However, the eligible organisation must function as host organisation for the fellowship and the Turing AI pioneer interdisciplinary fellowships should be your main identity.

-Applicants should ensure they are aware of and comply with any internal institutional deadlines that may be in place.
+You should ensure that you are aware of and comply with any internal institutional deadlines that may be in place.
 We recommend you start your application early, liaising with your host organisation who may also be able to provide additional advice and guidance.

 Who is not eligible to apply